-The Chesapeake Book Company is pleased to announce the release of an engaging new book on September 3, 2014.
+The Chesapeake Book Company announced the release of an engaging new book on September 3, 2014.
 Saving the Places We Love: Paths to Environmental Stewardship, our second book by Ned Tillman, shares his love of nature and offers practical steps that we can all take to save the places we hold dear.

 What are you doing to preserve the places that are special to you?
 What should we be doing together to preserve those wonderful places we all agree should not be lost?
 Here is the story of some of those wonderful places all across the country and what people and organizations have done in the past to save them.
 Here, too, are examples of what we must do now—on our watch—to preserve these wonders for future generations.